rudof-project/rudof/docs/src/cli_usage/shell.md

 ```

 Data loaded earlier in the same session is untouched by `reset shex`.
 Give more than one target to clear several at once, e.g. `reset data shex`.

+The narrow `shex`/`shacl`/`pgschema` targets unload only the schema, leaving any loaded ShapeMap/typemap and validation results alone.
+The `*-validation` targets are broader: they clear validation results *and* unload the associated schema and ShapeMap/typemap together, so a following `shex-validate`/`shacl-validate`/`pgschema-validate` starts from a clean slate.

 ## Running system shell commands